Verifying your account...

-Microsoft Speaker Recognition API features and reviews of 2020
+Microsoft Speaker Recognition API Features and Reviews

 Microsoft Speaker Recognition Voice Recognition software offers users speaker verification and speaker identification in its cloud-based API.